 Net Assets With Donor Restrictions - Net assets subject to stipulations imposed by donors and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Organization or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
-There were no restricted net assets at June 30, 2020.
+Donor restricted net assets totaled \$200,004 and \$-0- at June 30, 2021 and 2020, respectively.

-Cash and Cash Equivalents - For purposes of the statement of cash flows, the Organization considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
+Cash and Cash Equivalents - For purposes of the statements of cash flows, the Organization considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.

-Liquidity - Assets are presented in the accompanying statement of financial position according to their nearness of conversion to cash and cash equivalents and liabilities are presented according to their maturing resulting in use of cash and cash equivalents.
+Liquidity - Assets are presented in the accompanying statements of financial position according to their nearness of conversion to cash and cash equivalents and liabilities are presented according to their maturing resulting in use of cash and cash equivalents.